How can I improve my sensor's depth coverage?

 Verifying your improved depth coverage

-At this point, it is good to double check and make sure everything has saved correctly to the sensor.
+At this point, it is good to double-check and make sure everything has been saved correctly to the sensor.

 - Connect your sensor to your iPad again using the lightning or USB-C cable.

 - Launch the Structure app, as mentioned in the “Do I have an IR offset?” section.

 - Face a flat wall, away from sunlight, and make sure your depth feed looks the same as you saw in Calibrator.

 - Start scanning!